FROM A CAT’S VIEW | Selected Stories

-The following are among the stories selected for Post-To-Print’s first anthology, FROM A CAT’S P.O.V.
-The deadline for submissions was March 1, 2018.
-These wonderful stories are drawn from a world-wide pool of talented authors who share fascinating insights into the relationship between humans and their cat owners.
-This collection of multi-genre stories will appeal to all readers.
+The following stories and poems have been selected for Post-To-Print’s first anthology, FROM A CAT’S VIEW (closed to submissions).
+These remarkable stories are drawn from a pool of talented writers who share fascinating insights into the relationship between humans and their cat owners.
+The final collection of multi-genre stories will appeal to all readers.

 THE OPEN ROAD by Lisa Timpf

 Most shun the solitary life; a few seek it.

 Quicksilver, ship’s cat by profession, was in the latter group—alone, on the move, and one step ahead of his nightmare—until the day he met it face-to-face.